aiven/devportal/docs/products/kafka/kafka-connect/howto/enable-connect.rst

 Enable Apache Kafka® Connect on Aiven for Apache Kafka®
 =======================================================

-To enable Apache Kafka® Connect on Aiven for Apache Kafka® services, those should be running on business or premium plans.
+Leveraging Aiven for Apache Kafka services with Apache Kafka Connect can enhance data streaming capabilities between sources and sinks.
+To use Apache Kafka® Connect with Aiven for Apache Kafka® services, you need to have a business or premium plan.

 ..
 Warning::